Oh, baby shower etiquette! What are the rules about hostess gifts for a baby shower?

 "I showed up to my shower with a flower arrangement/plant thing," says one mother.
-"My aunt threw the shower, because she threw all the showers in the family.
+"My aunt threw the shower because she threw all the showers in the family.
 I gave her a gift for my wedding shower that she didn't like, so I just figured I'd go with something simple.
 She was so thrilled - she still has the plant alive and mentions it often.
 So it was a big hit."

 This will depend on a lot of factors.
 It may be that you have a lot of disposable income and want to spend a fair bit or perhaps you're strapped for cash.
 The point is not the dollar sign amount attached to the gift, but rather the thought behind the gift.
 Some examples of baby shower hostess gifts include:

-- nice candle
+- Nice candle

-- gift certificate (massage, pedicure, lunch, favorite online store, etc.)
+- Gift certificate (massage, pedicure, lunch, favorite online store, etc.)

-- stationery set
+- Stationery set

 Whether you decide to give a gift or not, you should follow up with a detailed thank you note.
 Thank your hostess for the time, energy, funding that went into your baby shower.
 You should give specific details of personal touches that you noticed.
 Did she have your favorite flowers?
 Were all the guests feeling included?
 Did she serve the punch you love?
 Be thoughtful but honest.

-While you might think that multiple hostesses complicates the equation, the truth is that it doesn't.
+While you might think that multiple hostesses complicate the equation, the truth is that it doesn't.
 You should remember to bring something for each of them as well as write separate thank you notes.
 Money might become more of an object with multiple hostesses.